MicrosoftDocs/architecture-center/docs/example-scenario/serverless-quest/validate-commit-serverless-adoption.md

 As you get started, the checklist and resources below will help you validate and commit the serverless adoption.
 You should be able to answer these questions:
 - Have you verified the main characteristics of the application?
 - How suitable is this application for serverless technologies?
-- Have the application technical team prepared to use serverless technologies?
+- Is the technical team prepared to use serverless technologies?
 - Have you validated business requirements and transformed them into functional and non-functional requirements?

 | Checklist | Resources |